ph-ph/ph-ph.github.io/content/posts/tokenomics-of-bliss.md

 My personal opinion is that with a lot of luck and some exceptional execution you can make that economic model work for you for a short period of time.
 This might be ok for viral videos and other content, but seems like a bad choice for running a sustainable business.
 You can survive longer as a Ponzi scheme, though - Bernie Madoff's scheme ran for [at least 17 years](https://www.investopedia.com/terms/b/bernard-madoff.asp)[^2].

-[^2]: Yeah, mindblowing and also quite depressing.
+[^2]: Yeah, mind blowing and also quite depressing.

-Let's address few remaining points that are specific to Bliss and aren't representative of token economics in general.
+Let's address a few remaining points that are specific to Bliss and aren't representative of token economics in general.

 # NFTs and liquidity